 In fulfilling their national leadership and advocacy role, Femfatales share the vision, mission and principles in the current NAPWHA 2017-2021 Strategic Plan, of which the Network were active participants.

 As a National Women's Network we are highly committed to the principles of the Meaningful Involvement of PLHIV (MIPA), the Greater Involvement of PLHIV (GIPA), the Meaningful Involvement of Women with HIV (MIWA), the NAPWHA Declaration of Rights for PLHIV /AIDS, and the UNESCO Strategy for HIV/AIDS.

-Femfatales as a national network are committed to working with all women and girls living with HIV, together with governments and like-minded others who support women having a central role in the Australian HIV response.
-Femfatales through its extensive collaborative and advisory networks provide a platform that ensures the diverse and relevant issues for women living with HIV are represented and inclusively considered in all national policy and advocacy work.
+Femfatales as a national network is committed to working with all women and girls living with HIV, together with governments and like-minded others who support women having a central role in the Australian HIV response.
+The Femfatales, through our extensive collaborative and advisory networks provide a platform that ensures the diverse and relevant issues for women living with HIV are represented and inclusively considered in all national policy and advocacy work.

 - To improve the overall health, wellbeing and quality of life for women living with HIV (WLHIV) and their families

 - To nurture and enable (WLHIV) to make positive lifestyle choices in areas such as but not limited to the right to work, study, travel, have children or not, and that these choices are not determined by their HIV status alone

 - To represent and demonstrate the immense value and positive impact of peer networking